-This is the guest column I wrote for Fresh Ideas in the Nevada Appeal (published on 5/31).
-Hoping it will jump start my creative process!
+This is an edited version of the guest column I wrote for the Nevada Appeal.

 My living room